France in Spring: Secret Spots You’ll Fall in Love With

 Avignon: Papal History and Riverside Charm

 My favorite part, though, was simply strolling along the Rhône River.
-The views are lovely, especially in the spring when the air is fresh and the light is soft.
-I’d recommend grabbing a picnic from one of the local markets – think crusty bread, some good cheese, and maybe a bottle of Côtes du Rhône – and finding a spot by the water.
-It’s a simple pleasure, but it feels so authentically French.
+The views become beautiful during springtime when the air remains fresh and the light appears gentle.
+I recommend that you take a picnic from local markets.
+It should include crusty bread and good cheese and a bottle of Côtes du Rhône.
+The activity provides basic enjoyment, but it expresses true French character.

 The Camargue: Wild Horses and Pink Flamingos